JjGesulgon/cms-portfolio-v2/README.md

 * [Setup](#setup)

 ## General info
-This is a custom-made internal Content Management System Website.
-This will project will handle the APIs of both the CMS and the Main Website.
-This system can only be accessed by the admin registered in the system.
+This is a custom-made internal Content Management System.
+This system will handle the things that will be shown or displayed on my website.
+Once deployed, this system can only be accessed by the admin registered in the system.

 ## Technologies
 Project is created with: